Expatriates’ tax regime

 - compensations for violation of copyright or neighbouring rights.

-A natural person who is not deemed to be a resident of Lithuania may, in accordance with the procedure established by the Government of the Republic of Lithuania, apply to the tax administrator for recognition as a resident of Lithuania, provided that his income sourced in Lithuania during the tax period (except for the income on which income tax reliefs provided by the treaties of the Republic of Lithuania or the avoidance of double taxation were applied during the said tax period) accounts for not less than 90% of the total income received during the tax period.
+A natural person who is not deemed to be a resident of Lithuania may apply to the tax administrator for recognition as a resident of Lithuania, provided that his income sourced in Lithuania during the tax period (except for the income on which income tax reliefs provided by the treaties of the Republic of Lithuania or the avoidance of double taxation were applied during the said tax period) accounts for not less than 90% of the total income received during the tax period.

 A permanent residency status for Lithuanian taxation purposes applies to an individual: